cagrimmett/jekyll-tools/README.md

 I started writing book notes and collecting them on my website as reviews, so I thought I'd make the template I wrote public.
 No plugin necessary, so it should work on Github Pages.

+A working demonstration of this collection can be seen at [http://cagrimmett.com/book-notes](http://cagrimmett.com/book-notes)

 Here is a preview of a landing page with multiple book reviews:

 ![Book review landing](book-reviews/img/book_reviews_landing.png)